 In 2020, I started a series of Feminist Nudes, aiming to raise awareness about controversial themes such as rape culture and gender-based harassment.
 Since 2021, I have given my project an extra dimension by painting the bodies of women who have themselves suffered verbal, physical or sexual violence.

 My approach is to represent them not as victims but as fighters, heroines, queens.
 Through painting, their bodies become works of art, in a process of reappropriation of the body and empowerment.

 What strikes me first about Sabrina is the light she radiates.
 That smile in her eyes, that confident voice, that uninhibited laugh… I feel all this via my computer screen, face-to-face on Zoom.

 Sabrina lives in Belgium, I in Germany, we don’t know each other, and yet she agreed to tell me her story.
-An extremely intimate story, as difficult to live as it is to transcribe in words.
+An extremely intimate story, as difficult to hear as it is to transcribe into words.

 Sabrina was raped by her great-grandfather when she was 6 years old.
 When the rest of the family were busy and “he managed to catch her, he was having fun with a little girl’s body.”
 Ashamed, paralyzed at the idea of someone opening the door and finding them, she kept it for herself, enduring her abuse until age finally took her great-grandfather to his grave.

 After incest, she tells me, there are two possible paths: reproducing the same pattern or mistreating your body, disrespecting it.
 She took the second, alternating between phases of anorexia and bulimia, hiding her body, mutilating herself.
 She felt “dirty, destroyed”.
 For years, she refused to let her body be a source of desire for others or pleasure for herself.